dappnode/DAppNodeDocs/docs/dao/node-basics.md

 NODE has been airdropped in a NODEdrop to our community of faithful supporters.
 Recipients of the NODEdrop include:

-- DAppNode Team Members
+- Dappnode Team Members
-- DAppNode Founders
+- Dappnode Founders
-- Purchasers of DAppNode hardware
+- Purchasers of Dappnode hardware
 - Code Contributors
 - Active community members, ranked by our sourcecred algorithm
-- Donors to DAppNode in Gitcoin Grants Rounds (with donations above $1)
+- Donors to Dappnode in Gitcoin Grants Rounds (with donations above $1)
-- Eth2 stakers who have self-identified as DAppNode runners by including the word "DAppNode" in their graffiti
+- Eth2 stakers who have self-identified as Dappnode runners by including the word "Dappnode" in their graffiti
 - Eth2 stakers present in the Genesis of Eth2

 Check your NODEdrop [here](http://app.dappnode.io/nodedrop).